“Loyaultie Me Lie”:

 Most of the following was jarred loose by a correspondent who had read the first-pass update of the article, and had expressed reservations pertaining to certain points.
 Reservations that I actually shared, but had backed off from exploring due to what at the time had appeared to be a lack of enough hard data to really justify drawing any kind of a solid conclusion.

 His first point was the question of what was Snape doing at the Hog’s Head that night in the first place?
 It’s a damn good question, too.
 Rowling is very bad at providing actual motivations for why her game pieces were in any given position for her next move throughout the entire backstory for the series.
 We’re usually stuck having to roll our own.

-Voldemort would have hardly assigned one random 19-year-old DE to follow Dumbledore around whenever he left the Castle, just on spec.
+Voldemort would have hardly assigned a random 19-year-old DE to follow Dumbledore around whenever he left the Castle, just on spec.
 Nor is the information that there was a Divination instructor candidate staying at the Hog’s Head — by that time a regular Death Eater hangout — likely to have interested him overmuch, either.
 Even if he does believe in Prophecies.
 Particularly not if he had any kind of information on who the candidate was.
-It’s obvious to just about anyone that Trelawney is a charlatan.
+It’s obvious to just about anyone that Trelawney is a charlatan, even if she does have a spark of the gift.
 So why was Snape there at all?
 Had he just stepped in for a drink?
 Had he already arranged to meet someone else?
 Why was he there?